-Lantmännen's biorefineries and mills produce a wide range of products and byproducts based on oats and wheat with a huge potential for developing fossil free materials and chemicals such as binders, oils, fuel components and packaging material.
+Lantmännen's biorefineries and mills produce a wide range of products and byproducts based on oats and wheat which have huge potentials for development into fossil free materials and chemicals such as binders, oils, fuel components and packaging material.

-Current key research areas:
+Current research areas:

-- Next generation ester-based bio-oils for use in agriculture and forestry. - Starch's potential as a base for green materials (e.g. bioplastics) and biobased chemicals. - Renewable components for next-generation's chemicals and materials. - Novel application areas for gluten, diverse fiber rich fractions such as wheat bran and oat husks, spent grains, biogenic carbon dioxide and bioethanol.
+- Next generation ester-based bio-oils for use in agriculture and forestry. - Bio-based and degradable lubricants. - Starch's potential as a base for green materials (e.g. bioplastics) and bio-based chemicals. - Renewable components as starting materials for next-generation's chemicals and materials. - Recyclable and environmentally sustainable packaging materials for, primarily, grain-based foods. - Novel application areas for: gluten, diverse fiber rich fractions such as wheat bran and oat husks, spent grains, biogenic carbon dioxide and bioethanol.